john-science/python_for_scientists/classes/09_std_libs/lecture_09.md

 Batteries Included.
 That's the Python motto.
 Python comes with a huge collection of [standard libraries](http://en.wikipedia.org/wiki/Standard_library).
 Standard libraries are packages of code that come with Python to help you solve common tasks.
 Why reinvent the wheel every time?

 What follows is a selection of handy tools from Python's standard libraries.
-For a full list of the Python standard libraries check here: [Python 2](https://docs.python.org/2/library/) / [Python 3](https://docs.python.org/3/library/).
+For a full list of the Python standard libraries check [here](https://docs.python.org/3/library/).

 ## datetime